Krikcet/private-events/README.md

 >
 >This project will require you to model many-to-many relationships and also to be very conscious about your foreign keys and class names (hint: you won’t be able to just rely on Rails’ defaults like you have before).

+## Notes

+This was my biggest rails undertaking thus far.
+I used JS to dynamically render the invitation form on the event page.
 # To Do
 - make each event private and add the functionality for the event creator to invite specific users to an event
-  - add invite user buttons
-    - requires js to dynamically render
   - delete unnecessary views

 - back to event should link back to current event from edit event page